Stia: History

-Stia grew up as the market place below the Guidi castle at Porciano.
-Presumably due to the topography, the piazza is not a normal square, but a more unusual triangular shape, sloping steeply at its far end.
-Today called Piazza Tanucci, after the Bernardo Tanucci, an Italian statesman, who was born in Stia in 1698.
+Due to the unique topography, the central piazza is not a typical square but an unusual triangular shape, sloping steeply at its far end.
+Today, it is known as Piazza Tanucci, named after Bernardo Tanucci, an Italian statesman born in Stia in 1698.

-Stia boasts a pair of covered arcades that run along either side of the piazza, today housing a variety of shops, bars and restaurants.
-On entering the piazza from the lower end, the baroque facade of Santa Maria della Assunta dominates the left-hand side of the street.
-The plain, 19th-century facade belies the fact that inside is a well-preserved Romanesque interior that is at least six hundred years older.
+Stia features a pair of covered arcades that run along either side of the piazza, now home to various shops, bars, and restaurants.
+Entering the piazza from the lower end, the Baroque facade of Santa Maria della Assunta dominates the left side of the street.
+The plain 19th-century exterior conceals a well-preserved Romanesque interior that is at least six hundred years older.

-The original church was built around 1150 for the Guidi Counts at Porciano, although a sacred site here was documented even earlier in 1017.
-The original facade was demolished in 1776, when the piazza was enlarged, and was rebuilt in the present Baroque style.
+The original church was built around 1150 for the Guidi Counts at Porciano, though a sacred site was documented here as early as 1017.
+The original facade was demolished in 1776 when the piazza was enlarged and was rebuilt in the present Baroque style.

-Inside the sandstone columns are topped with capitals decorated with flora, animals and stylized people.
-The church also contains a glazed blue-and-white terracotta Madonna and Child; an example of the artist Andrea della Robbia's work.
+Inside, sandstone columns are topped with capitals decorated with floral motifs, animals, and stylized figures.
+The church also houses a glazed blue-and-white terracotta Madonna and Child, an exquisite example of Andrea della Robbia's work.

-The campanile at the rear of the church has been altered several times over its history, with the current belfry and clock added in the eighteenth century.
+The campanile at the rear of the church has undergone several alterations throughout its history, with the current belfry and clock added in the eighteenth century.